encode/uvicorn/docs/settings.md

 ## HTTP

 * `--root-path <str>` - Set the ASGI `root_path` for applications submounted below a given URL path.
-* `--proxy-headers` - Use the X-Forwarded-Proto and X-Forwarded-For headers to populate remote scheme/address info.
+* `--proxy-headers` / `--no-proxy-headers` - Enable/Disable X-Forwarded-Proto, X-Forwarded-For, X-Forwarded-Port to populate remote address info.
+Defaults to enabled, but is restricted to only trusting connecting IPs in the `forwarded-allow-ips` configuration.
+* `--forwarded-allow-ips` <comma-separated-list> Comma seperated list of IPs to trust with proxy headers.
+Defaults to the ``$FORWARDED_ALLOW_IPS` environment variable if available, or '127.0.0.1'.

 ## HTTPS